nhn/tui.grid/packages/toast-ui.react-grid/README.md

 ### Props

 [All the options of the TOAST UI Grid](http://nhnent.github.io/tui.grid/latest/Grid) are supported in the form of props.
+Note that `data` and `columns` props are required and other props are optional.

 ```js
 const data = [